 Warren Buffett prefers dividend stocks with solid business models.
 A quality stock with growing revenue and earnings over time with low debt will generate consistent cash flows.
 In turn, the company pays shareholders dividends.

 However, some companies do not pay dividends, especially during their rapid growth years.
 For instance, Microsoft (MSFT) did not pay a dividend until 2003, almost 17 years after its IPO (initial public offering) in 1986.
-More recently, Meta Systems (META) announced an initial dividend causing the company to fall off this list.
+More recently, Meta Systems (META) and Alphabet (GOOG) announced dividends causing them company to fall off this list.

 Today, several popular and prominent stocks don’t pay dividends.
 Some of these companies are still growing rapidly.
 Hence, instead of paying dividends, they are reinvesting in the company, conducting M&A, or repurchasing huge quantities of shares.